 Well, it’s that season.
 I go to the grocery story and the shelves are bursting with ripe produce.
 Take a drive in the country and the roadside stands are selling fresh corn on the husk.
 I cannot see all these garden goods without thinking of my own mother, who kept a garden and found herself giving away bushels of produce to neighbours when it was coming fast and furious at the end of the summer.
 It was fertility in plain sight.

-The Bible for example, has some interesting things to say about life in the womb.
+The Bible has some interesting things to say about life in the womb.

 For You formed my inward parts; you covered me in my mother’s womb.